 As mentioned previously, Phase Retrieval has its own problems.
 While this is not unique – all measurement schemes produce estimates and not truth, Phase Retrieval’s warts are perhaps uglier than others.
 The workings of a Fizeau interferometer, for example, are straightforward to explain from first principles.
 The same is true to an extent of the SHWFS, or even the phase contrast wavefront sensor given some assumptions.

 In contrast to those methods, Phase Retrieval is not especially well grounded in first principles.
-While many authors have studied it and several have written about its fundamentals from various perspectives (Bauschke, Takajo, innumerable others) at its core phase retrieval is an iterative procedure that “happens to work.”
+That is to say, it is not possible to easily prove that phase retrieval works.
+While many authors have studied it and several have written about it from various perspectives mathematical, physical, and optimization-based perspectives (Bauschke, Takajo, innumerable others) at its core phase retrieval is an iterative procedure that “happens to work.”
 This statement is itself too punitive; phase retrieval works often and well, but requires knowledge and skill on the part of its operator; more than the “just push a button” operation that Fizeau interferometry can be reduced to.
 In other words, I could give you a phase retrieval algorithm today, and you may not be able to make it produce meaningful output tomorrow.

 Who uses Phase Retrieval?